Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Posada El EmbrujoPosada El Embrujo

 I have no idea why the Camino planners chose to walk you up a hill out of San Martín, then down a hill through the fields to the albergue!
 It felt like it was only to avoid a few meters on the asphalt.
-Or maybe there is more than one way?
 So be it.
 Choose your own way!

 The Posada El Embrujo, which literally means the Inn of the Witches Spell, is a very comfortable bed and breakfast, a real treat in the mountains.
 However, you will pay a price.
-It is 42 euros/night for a double room, with breakfast for an additional 3 euros and 15 euros per person for dinner.
-(I have seen that they are charging only 15 Euros/person if you are an individual.)
+It is 42 euros/night for a single/double room, with breakfast for an additional 3 euros and 15 euros per person for dinner.

 We did indeed have a lovely dinner, but if you are on a budget, don't choose this place!
 We were lazy and took the splurge.